 At LJHR we perform our procedures utilizing the most up to date surgical techniques available.
 Ultra refined follicular unit transplantation refers to the most recent evolution involving the hair restoration process.
 As is common knowledge by now, the technique of hair restoration has evolved from the utilization of large round “plugs” of the 1960’s and early 1970’s, to the use of “mini micrografts” in the 1980’s and early 1990’s, to today’s techniques wherein smaller and more densely patterned incisions allow for placement of surgically refined individual follicular units.
-Little groups of one, two or three hairs which grow from one, two or three follicles is how our hair naturally grows on our scalp: in so-called “follicular units”.
-Therefore, to obtain more natural results, the process of transplantation involves creating patterns which mimics nature utilizing follicular units.
+The grouping of one, two or three hairs which grow from one, two or three follicles is how our hair naturally grows on our scalp: in so-called follicular units.
+Therefore, to obtain natural results, the process of transplantation involves creating patterns which mimic nature, utilizing follicular units.

-Dr. Carman has further refined his graft site creation process by incorporating the use of custom made surgical blades which he makes specifically to match the exact required size for each individual patient at the time of surgery.
+Dr. Carman has further refined his graft site creation process by incorporating the use of custom made surgical blades made specifically to match the exact required size for each individual patient at the time of surgery.
 This method produces the most natural appearing result, as it allows for variations in tissue characteristics unique to each patient.
-When used in along with with other technical options, such as combination grafting, one can achieve robust new hair growth that is so natural as to be undetectable as a transplant even under close scrutiny.
+When used along with with other technical options, such as combination grafting, one can achieve robust new hair growth in organic patterns so natural as to be undetectable as a transplant, even under close scrutiny.

 Multi-Unit Graft Transplantation

-In general, it has been our experience that some of the larger occurring follicular units can grow more robustly when left in their naturally occurring two, three, or four hair configurations.
 A “multi-unit” graft refers to a graft that contains two follicular units, each unit averaging two to three or even four hair follicles.
 They are commonly referred to as a “double-follicular unit” (DFU).
 The process of moving a greater amount of hair mass can be achieved by the judicious use of these “DFU’s”, wherein we take advantage of the close association that two “sister” follicular units share.
-These “multi-unit” grafts are used predominantly when we employ the technique of combination grafting, wherein the goal is to recreate an area of increased hair mass.
+These “multi-unit” grafts are used predominantly when we employ the technique of combination grafting (see below), wherein the goal is to recreate an area of increased hair mass.
 This technique, when appropriately chosen, is an artistic option that can greatly enhance cosmetic density, giving an even fuller, healthier appearance to the final overall result.